-If your situation has gotten to the point where you can’t walk into rooms or you have to follow paths around the house then the retail market is out of question.
-People that buy house at top dollar on the retail market like to be able to envision themselves in the space and do complete inspections of the house and systems.
+If your situation has gotten to the point where you can’t walk into rooms or you have to follow paths around the house then the retail market is out of the question.
+People that buy houses at a top dollar on the retail market like to be able to envision themselves in the space and do complete inspections of the house and systems.

 Selling your house to a “We Buy Houses for Cash” company might be the only option in such circumstances.
 Professional home buyers know how to figure what it will take to put the house on the market.
 What steps to take in the process and how to do inspections when it isn’t always possible to the normal buyer.

-Not to mention that in the house’s current state it would be very hard to get a loan / mortgage on the home even if everything is on good working order just because the inspections ordered by the mortgage would not be able to be completed.
+Not to mention that in the house’s current state it would be very hard to get a loan/mortgage on the home even if everything is in good working order just because the inspections ordered by the mortgage would not be able to be completed.
 A cash home buyer is the option.

 16. Owe More Than the House Is Worth

-Many homeowners in this situation do not have the funds to “buy” their way out of the house / mortgage.
-They just simple owe more than the current retail value of the house.
+Many homeowners in this situation do not have the funds to “buy” their way out of the house/mortgage.
+They just simply owe more than the current retail value of the house.

 Contrary to what the name sounds like the process is not short.
 It can take months if not a year or so to negotiate with a lender, but you have to have a sales contract to even start the process.

 It would be very rare to find a traditional home buyer that would or could wait that long with all the uncertainty on the situation.
-You will have to work with a professional home buyer that can help you through the process, not care how long the negotiations takes with the lender, and be ready to close at a moment’s notice.
-Plus is there is no guarantee that a lender will “short” the amount owed even after spending months in negotiations.
+You will have to work with a professional home buyer that can help you through the process and not care about how long the negotiations take with the lender and be ready to close at a moment’s notice.
+Plus there is no guarantee that a lender will “short” the amount owed even after spending months in negotiations.